-- 19.3.94 The NPPP is a 5-year plan which: - sets out the vision and overarching strategy for managing the Park; - guides the work of all public bodies and other partners to deliver the aims of the Park; - provides the strategic context for the Local Development Plan; - sets out the regional land use framework for the Park; - provides the strategic context for managing the Park as a sustainable tourism destination; - shows how the Park will contribute to the Scottish Government's core purpose and national outcomes. - 19.3.95 The plan contains nine priorities which have evolved from a period of extensive public consultation, the 'Big 9', there are: - 1.
-Supporting landscape scale collaboration - 2.
-Deer Management - 3.
-Moorland Management - 4.
-Visitor Infrastructure and Information - 5.
-Active Cairngorms - 6.
-Learning and Inclusion - 7.
-Housing - 8.
-Community Capacity and Empowerment - 9.
-Economic Development - 19.3.96 With regard to Priority 4: Visitor Infrastructure and Information the NPPP recognises that the dualling of the A9 will bring opportunities and challenges over the next decade and that it is important to maximise the benefits both during construction and when the road is operational. - 19.3.97 In consideration of Priority 5: Active Cairngorms the NPPP also recognises that the dualling of the A9 also provides the opportunity to improve access infrastructure and promotion to encourage more active travel both by residents and visitors. - 19.3.98 Policy 3.2 aims to assist on achieving Priority 9: Economic Development and states that sensitively designed improvements to the A9 will be supported as an integral part of enhancing the connectivity of the Highlands.
+- 19.3.98 The NPPP Is a 5 year plan which: - sets out the vision and overarching strategy for managing the Park - guides the work of all public bodies and other partners to deliver the aims of the Park - provides the strategic context for the Local Development Plan - sets out the regional land use framework for the Park - provides the strategic context for managing the Park as a sustainable tourism destination - shows how the Park will contribute to the Scottish Government's core purpose and national outcomes. - 19.3.99 The plan contains nine priorities, which have evolved from a period of extensive public consultation, the 'Big 9', and the relevant priorities include: - Supporting landscape scale collaboration (1) - Deer Management (2) - Moorland Management (3) - Visitor Infrastructure and Information (4) - Active Cairngorms (5) - Community Capacity and Empowerment (8) - Economic Development (9) - 19.3.100 With regard to Priority 1 the Partnership Plan aims to support woodland expansion targets, peatland restoration targets, river restoration and wetland enhancement and designated site targets. - 19.3.101 With regard to Priority 4: Visitor Infrastructure and Information the NPPP recognises that the dualling of the A9 will bring opportunities and challenges over the next decade and that it is important to maximise the benefits both during construction and on operation. - 19.3.102 In consideration of Priority 5: Active Cairngorms the NPPP also recognises that the dualling of the A9 also provides the opportunity to improve access infrastructure and promotion to encourage more active travel both by residents and visitors. - 19.3.103 Policy 3.2 aims to assist on achieving Priority 9: Economic Development and states that sensitively designed improvements to the A9 will be supported as an integral part of enhancing the connectivity of the Highlands.